slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'It isn't what we say or think that defines us, but what we do.' -- Jane Austen*

 <!--
-> *'I never allow myself to have an opinion on anything that I don't know the other side's argument better than they do.' -- Charlie Munger*

-> *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*
 - Any time you don't know, be clear that you don't know, but follow up with a plan for how you'll get the information and with a deadline for conveying that information.
 That is all the person asking the question really wants anyway: for you to supply the answer.

 tese antitheses -> syntesis